anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2015-08-11-the-spiritual-heart.md

 means of expression in which the ineffable Infinite Being expresses itself through the finite personality.
 The objective qualities are transparent in that the personality no longer clings to outer, conditioned notions for self- reference.
-Here one understands that the infinite Brahma, in itself, is not a personality with any qualities.
+Here one understands that the infinite Shiva, in itself, is not a personality with any qualities.
 It expresses itself through the finer, subtler realms of the relative, created world.
 Personality or character cannot exist for the Infinite without the limitations of finite definitions.
 Conversely,